-The 2018 Festival of Hunting, held in conjunction with the Peterborough Royal Foxhound Show, once again was a huge success with high quality exhibitors.
-The event is now the number one UK hound show event.
-Visitor numbers were up by about 20%.
-We are grateful to the continued sponsorship from Lycetts Insurance, who once again hosted an end-of-event reception for over 300 people.
+The 2019 Festival of Hunting, held in conjunction with the Peterborough Royal Foxhound Show, once again was a huge success with high quality exhibitors.
+The event is now the number one UK hound show event and an important annual gathering for many visitors from rural communities and overseas.
+We are grateful to the continued sponsorship from Lycetts Insurance, who once again hosted an end-of-event reception for over 250 people.
+Marketing, primarily through social media, succeeded in increasing visitor numbers year on year and yielded positive press coverage pre and post event, which ensured wider awareness both of the event and the Society.